influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/amazon-web-services.md

     parent: deploy-in-cloud-enterprise
 ---

-InfluxData recommends using the Terraform [InfluxDB AWS Module](https://github.com/gruntwork-io/terraform-aws-influx)to deploy a single InfluxDB Enterprise cluster or a multi-cluster architecture on Amazon Web Services.
+InfluxData recommends using the Terraform [InfluxDB AWS Module](https://github.com/gruntwork-io/terraform-aws-influx) to deploy a single InfluxDB Enterprise cluster or a multi-cluster architecture on Amazon Web Services.

 ### InfluxDB AWS Module (Terraform)